Late and long-term effects of treatment for osteosarcoma

 - Development of second cancers (see below)

-Not being able to have children (infertility) is not a common side effect of the treatment for osteosarcoma, but it can happen.
+Fertility problems are not common after osteosarcoma treatment, but they can happen.
 Older girls and women may have changes in their periods, but normal monthly cycles usually return after chemotherapy ends.
 Boys and men may not be able to make sperm.
 This usually returns, but the sperm count may remain low.

-Talk to your (child’s) cancer care team about the risks of infertility with treatment, and ask if there are options for saving fertility, such as sperm banking.
-To find out more, see our document, Fertility and Women With Cancer or Fertility and Men With Cancer.
+Talk to your (child’s) cancer care team about the risks of infertility before treatment, and ask if there are options for saving fertility, such as sperm banking.
+To find out more, see our documents Fertility and Women With Cancer or Fertility and Men With Cancer.

 Getting a second cancer

-Rarely, some types of chemotherapy may cause a second type of cancer (such as leukemia), years after the osteosarcoma is cured.
+Rarely, some types of chemotherapy can cause a second type of cancer (such as leukemia), years after the osteosarcoma is cured.
 Radiation treatment can also raise the risk of a new cancer at the site of the treatment.
 But the need to treat the osteosarcoma far outweighs this risk.
+For more on second cancers, see our document Second Cancers Caused by Cancer Treatment.

 Long-term follow-up care for children and teens

-To help increase awareness of late effects and improve follow-up care of children who have had cancer throughout their lives, the Children’s Oncology Group (COG) has long-term follow-up guidelines for survivors of childhood cancers.
+To help increase awareness of late effects and improve the long-term care of children who have had cancer, the Children’s Oncology Group (COG) has long-term follow-up guidelines for survivors of childhood cancers.
 These guidelines can help you learn what to watch for, what type of screening tests should be done to look for problems, and how late effects are treated.